 ABOUT KENN HUNDLEY

 His first patent was on a multi-function gear puller designed for the automotive and aerospace industry called The Complete Puller.
 A friend of Kenn's had driven out to California from Virginia to visit him and his friend's truck broke down in Kenn's driveway.
 Kenn said "I think we are going to have to rebuild your engine."
 Kenn's friend said "We who"?
-Kenn rebuilt the engine and he did such a good job at it he quit his day job to become a full time mobile mechanic.
+Kenn rebuilt the engine and he enjoyed this so much that he quit the only desk job he ever had, to become a full time mobile mechanic in Los Angeles.
 After about 6 months of rebuilding engines Kenn applied for his first patent on an automotive tool that could be used in other industries such as the aerospace industry.

 Not too long after that, Kenn developed his first piece of training equipment called The Squat Strap.
 This was a weight lifting strap that allowed you to do squats with heavy weight, without a stand or a spotter.
 His next invention was the Hyde A Bench.
 This was a multi-function weight lifting bench with a 1,000 lb. capacity that folded up and could be stored under your bed.
 Next Kenn designed and made a full line of weight lifting equipment for home use under the name Perfect Body Fitness Equipment.
 This was a high end line of weight lifting equipment and with it came some innovations that are still used today in the gym equipment industry.